- Effect of natural disasters on critical infrastructure

 In an optimization model, the characteristics in this type of network can be used to determine appropriate strategies to mitigate the quantitative and qualitative effect of disaster in terms of lives affected and impact on the economy.

-Learn more about the NIST-funded Center for Risk-Based Community Resilience Planning and how the Center is developing a computational environment to help define the attributes that make communities resilient.
+Learn more about the NIST-funded Center for Risk-Based Community Resilience Planning and how the Center's research is progressing to models of community recovery and to field studies.

 Lumberton, NC Flood is Center's first field study - team of researchers will study Lumberton recovery over the next few years.